numerik11/ESP32-Irrigation-Control/README.md

 - **Tank ADC:** default IO36 (A1).
 Keep ≤ **3.3V** to the ESP32 ADC.
 - **mDNS:** `http://espirrigation.local/` after joining your Wi-Fi.
 - **OTA:** enabled (hostname `ESP32-Irrigation`).
-- **Fallback:** If I²C expanders aren’t detected, GPIO fallback is enabled and pins from Setup are used.
+- **Fallback:** If I²C expanders from KC868 aren’t detected, GPIO fallback is enabled and pins for Esp32 from Setup are used.

 ---